CANTUS-Project/api/source/resource_types.rst

     Note that the "incipit" and "full_text" fields are not necessarily the same across all chants with the same Cantus ID and therefore may not be correct for a particular chant.

-    :>json string id: the Cantus ID of this resourse :>json string genre: ``"name"`` field of the corresponding "Genre" resource :>json string incipit: the chant's incipit with standardized spelling :>json string full_text: full text with standardized spelling :>json string drupal_path: Optional URL to this resource on the Cantus Drupal instance.
+    :resjson string id: the Cantus ID of this resourse
+    :resjson string genre: ``"name"`` field of the corresponding "Genre" resource
+    :resjson string incipit: the chant's incipit with standardized spelling
+    :resjson string full_text: full text with standardized spelling
+    :resjson string drupal_path: Optional URL to this resource on the Cantus Drupal instance.

 .. _`chant resource type`: